If we are talking about the Christian and alcohol, I don’t see anything controversial here. However, I will write a dissenting opinion here.

 If they loved their neighbor as themselves, would they dare to place in the path products that will become for him an ambush?

-If the Christian is aware that his body, his soul, and his spirit belong to God and that they should neither defile nor destroy them – then he will know that his Lord and Savior expressly forbids him to touch alcohol or to contribute to the alcohol industry.
+Suppose the Christian is aware that his body, his soul, and his spirit belong to God and that they should neither defile nor destroy them.
+In that case, he will know that his Lord and Savior expressly forbids him to touch alcohol or to contribute to the alcohol industry.

 Is it not said in the scriptures, moreover, that those who defile themselves and destroy the temple of God (their body, their soul, their spirit) will they also be destroyed?
 (1 Corinthians 3: 16-17) And that even drunkards will not inherit the kingdom of heaven.